djalbat/yapp/README.md

 ![JSON](https://github.com/djalbat/yapp/blob/master/assets/json.png)

 Yapp is fully configurable.
 You can style it as a whole or target a specific syntax.
-As well as specifying languages, you can supply it with plugins for any language of your choice.
+As well as specifying languages, you can supply it with plugins for additional language support.

-It is ideally suited to [Juxtapose](https://github.com/djalbat/juxtapose) and [Easy with Style](https://github.com/djalbat/easy-with-style), however it can be used standalone with no dependencies on any front-end frameworks.

 ## Installation